Skip to main content

 If you want to distribute quantities automatically, choose Automatic distribute.
 You have the option to also have this remembered, so that it always fills in the quantities.
 The quantities are filled in, but you still have to create the deliveries later.

-As soon as deliveries are known, they will appear at the top of the Daytrade deliveries to be processed.
+As soon as deliveries are known, they will appear at the top of the screen under Unfulfilled Daytrade deliveries.

-The deliveries are collected under Unfulfilled Daytrade deliveries.
-By clicking on this you will immediately go to the screen where you can process the delivery and then print the stickers and the letter.
+You will then go to the screen where you can fulfill the delivery and print the stickers and the letter.

 You handle the deliveries as you always do.
 When handling the delivery, the stickers can be printed.
 This is important to report the batches correctly.
 When saving and submitting the delivery, the SSCC label for the cart can be printed.